Stian Vatne

 Stian Vatne (born 10 May 1974) is a Norwegian former handball player.

-He started his club career in Molde HK, and later played for Stavanger IF in Norway, Kadetten Schaffhausen in Switzerland, Ademar León, Algeciras BM and CAI BM Aragón in Spain and lastly Füchse Berlin in Germany.
+He started his club career in Molde HK, and later played for Stavanger IF in Norway, Kadetten Schaffhausen in Switzerland, Ademar León, Algeciras BM and BM Aragón in Spain and lastly Füchse Berlin in Germany.

 He made his debut on the Norwegian national team in 1994, and played 101 matches scoring 128 goals.

 In 2013 he received the Håndballstatuetten, the highest handball award in Norway.